The Top Family Activities in Milford Sound

 3. Get Some Postcard Snaps Along the Milford Foreshore Walk

 Suitable for all ages and strollers, the Milford Foreshore Walk gives you those iconic views of Mitre Peak (the highest peak in Milford Sound).
 You’ll also meander through beech forest until you reach the sandy foreshore where you can watch the boats go in and out and even spot a few native ducks.
 The walk takes approximately 30 minutes to complete.
+See more easy walks like this in the 11 Best Walks in Milford Sound.

 Location: Starts at the main visitor car park of Milford Sound, State Highway 94, Milford Sound.

-4. Check Out the Dramatic Formations of The Chasm
+[CLOSED] Check Out the Dramatic Formations of The Chasm

 On your way in or out of Milford Sound, stop by The Chasm Walk, which takes you over several footbridges to admire a chasm carved deep into the Cleddau River.
 There are all sorts of water-sculpted shapes to spot on this walk that keeps kids interested for the whole 20 minutes it takes to do.
 What’s more, it’s stroller accessible.